Why is it that SEOs seem to get no respect?

 This is nuts.
 Why doesn’t SEO get more respect – and more budget?

-At most companies, the majority of budget (and praise) goes to the people running paid channels.
+At most companies, most of the budget (and praise) goes to the people running paid channels.

 Paid search.
 Paid social.
 Outdoor advertising.
 Sponsored events.
 Affiliate marketing.